2023 UEFA Under-19 EURO final tournament: All the fixtures and results | Under-19

 Malta 0-2 Poland (Centenary Stadium, Ta'Qali)

-Elsewhere, Marcin Brosz's well-drilled Poland eliminated hosts Malta in a dramatic contest, which ended with both sides reduced to ten men.
+Poland eliminated hosts Malta in a dramatic contest, which ended with both sides reduced to ten men, and with the hosts confirmed bottom of the group.

 Friday 7July